Skip to main content

 Information Security Governance

 Organisations must establish clear governance structures for information security, including defined roles and responsibilities, management commitment, policy frameworks, and reporting lines.
-An information security programme must be documented, resourced, and subject to regular review.
+The security operating model must be documented, resourced, and subject to regular review.

 Personnel Security